WatsonSimon/shapeDTW/README.md

 The code was tested on UCR time series datasets.
 Go to this link: https://www.cs.ucr.edu/~eamonn/time_series_data_2018/ to download the dataset, the password is "someone"

+The third algorithm is summative DTW, which is a variant of DTW applied in surgical skill evaluation in this paper: Evaluation of robotic surgery skills using dynamic time warping, Computer Methods and Programs in Biomedicine, 2017. https://doi.org/10.1016/j.cmpb.2017.09.007